ItayGershman/VAR-football-app/README.md

 > Game rooms

 ## Live games
-6 main european leagues - Germeny,England,Italy,Israel,Spain,French.
+6 main european leagues - Germeny, England, Italy, Israel, Spain, French.

 ## Prediction results
 We provide statistics between 2 teams the user pick from the current day, head to head and chances to win/lost/tie the game.